“Please state your name for the record.”

 “Almost from the beginning.
 Seven years?
 Eight?”

-“Didn’t you make friends in all that time?
+“Didn’t you make any friends?
 Is there anyone else you want saved?”

 He shook his head.
 “My condition made most people avoid me, even though it’s not contagious.
 Aenek was the only one who associated with me.
 His close friendship with Asharos was what got me into the inner circle.”